Jonas-Nicodemus/PINNs-based-MPC/README.md

 <!-- ABOUT THE PROJECT -->
 ## About The Project

 We discuss nonlinear model predictive control (NMPC) for multi-body dynamics via physics-informed machine learning methods.
-Physics-informed neural networks (PINNs) are a promising tool for approximating (partial) differential equations.
-PINNs are not suited for control tasks in their original form since they are not designed to handle variable control actions or variable initial conditions.
-Thus, we present the idea of enhancing PINNs by adding control actions and initial conditions as additional network inputs.
-This enables the controller design based on a PINN as an approximation of the underlying system dynamics.
+Physics-informed neural networks (PINNs) are a promising tool to approximate (partial) differential equations.
+PINNs are not suited for control tasks in their original form since they are not designed to handle variable control actions or variable initial values.
+We thus present the idea of enhancing PINNs by adding control actions and initial conditions as additional network inputs.
+The high-dimensional input space is subsequently reduced via a sampling strategy and a zero-hold assumption.
+This strategy enables the controller design based on a PINN as an approximation of the underlying system dynamics.
+The additional benefit is that the sensitivities are easily computed via automatic differentiation, thus leading to efficient gradient-based algorithms.
 Finally, we present our results using our PINN-based MPC to solve a tracking problem for a complex mechanical system, a multi-link manipulator.

 <!-- For more information, please refer to the following: doi -->